Ownistic/claude-desktop-linux-appimage/README.md

 **Note:** The AppImage should work on most modern Linux distributions, not just the ones explicitly listed above.

 Other known variants:
+- https://github.com/k3d3/claude-desktop-linux-flake - A NixOS builder for Claude Desktop (The original project)
 - https://github.com/aaddrick/claude-desktop-debian - A debian builder for Claude Desktop
 - https://aur.archlinux.org/packages/claude-desktop-bin - An Arch package for Claude Desktop
 - https://github.com/wankdanker/claude-desktop-linux-bash - A bash-based Claude Desktop builder that works on Ubuntu and possibly other Debian derivatives